 Becoming a property developer, even dabbling in the idea of development as an adjunct to a more passive property investment career, is not as simple as it seems.

-As a hands-on developer, or even as an armchair developer who employs project managers and a team of consultants, you must embrace various roles and responsibilities in order to get the job done and get it done right.
+Note: As a hands-on developer, or even as an armchair developer who employs project managers and a team of consultants, you must embrace various roles and responsibilities in order to get the job done and get it done right.

 Understanding these roles begins with understanding every stage that’s involved in the development process itself, from conception to completion.

 It is important for the developer to remain flexible and have the capacity to problem solve and think on their feet at all times, as at any point plans can go awry.

-While the process may vary slightly from project to project, in essence all property developments must go through the following stages;
+While the process may vary slightly from project to project, in essence, all property developments must go through the following stages:

 - Concept stage